 If you create a healthy gut environment you should have a good population of beneficial bacteria which aid digestion and nutrient absorption.
 However periods of stress, an upset stomach or a course of antibiotics can all deplete your gut fauna.
-Eating live yoghurt on a daily basis will keep your population topped up and, during periods of hard training or if you are travelling, it can be worth considering a supplement containing probiotics.
+A probiotic supplement can help to replenish your gut fauna.

 Both Omega 3 and Probiotics are combined, along with a multi-vitamin, in this convenient product that is designed especially to support optimum performance.